IPE Interactive Experiences

 PAP2 Longitudinal and Physical Assessment

-This interprofessional education event introduces second-year pharmacy students to the ways in which physician assistants approach physical assessment and render a diagnosis based on the patient’s history, current complaints, and symptomatology.
-The PAP2 session takes place in an outpatient setting and allows pharmacy and physician assistant students to work as a team caring for patients over the course of a year.
+PAP2 A is a continuation of these teams into the Spring semester when PA students visit the College of Pharmacy for an in person follow up appointment with their patient.
+The teams work in an outpatient setting with PA students performing a physical exam and pharmacy students working to create treatment plans based on the PA’s diagnosis.
+The students must work as a team to provide holistic care and solve a clinical dilemma that resulted from their care in the Fall.
 This collaborative effort helps each profession gain an appreciation of the other’s thought processes when assessing a patient’s status and developing a plan to manage and/or resolve the diagnosis.
 Using a team approach takes advantage of each profession’s strengths with the goal of improving the efficiency and optimizing the delivery of direct patient care.

 Fall Interprofessional Day Event